globality-corp/nodule-graphql/src/services/README.md

     });
     bind('clientsName', 'fooClients');

+## Unique Key

+In order to generate a unique hashable key for a specific service request, a unique ID is used.
+To use any of the services, bind a specific UUID to `uniqueId`.

+    bind('serviceConfig.uniqueId', '5dfe05f8-59e3-4b07-ab21-7f221d75a83d');

+Alternatively the default uniqueId of '00000000-0000-0000-0000-000000000000' will be used.

 ## Specifying Configs

 There are 2 base wrappers included in `nodule-graphql`: batching and deduplication.
 In order to utilize these wrappers, configuration variables need to be bound.

-In order to generate a unique hashable key for a specific service request, a unique ID is used.
-To use any of the services, bind a specific UUID to `uniqueId`.

-    bind('uniqueId', '5dfe05f8-59e3-4b07-ab21-7f221d75a83d');

 The paths specified in the configurations should be retrievable from: